Designations Congruent with Things: Chapter 22

 “Stop,” Hermann says once more, in pursuit of certainty.

-“Yeah,” Newton says, staring at him with eyes fixed and wide open.
+“Yeah.”
+Newton stares at him with eyes fixed and wide open.
 “Stopped.
 Aborted.
 Sorry.”

 “What do you mean they want to go home?”
-Hermann whispers, fascinated and horrified, trying to slam the revelatory door that his colleague has opened with a countered verbal denial that he can already feel is short-sighted and a mistake before it’s even half-formed.
+Hermann whispers, fascinated and horrified, trying to slam Newton’s revelatory open door with a countered verbal denial he already feels is a short-sighted mistake before it’s half-formed.
 “They don’t want that, Newton.
 They never wanted that.
 I have them in my head as well and all they wanted, all they ever wanted was destruction.
-They were not built with any other wants.
-Even as he says it, he wants to unsay it, wants to unsay it immediately, because he’s made a categorical statement about an alien motivation that will make it all too easy for Newton to sidestep away from literally everything Hermann wants to know.
+They weren’t built with other wants.”
+Even as he says it, he wants to unsay it, wants to unsay it immediately, because he’s made a categorical statement about an alien motivation that will be all too easy for Newton to sidestep.

-Newton turns his head and pulls away and smiles an unsteady, directionless smile.
-“Yeah,” he says. “yeah, I know.
+Newton smiles an unsteady, directionless smile.
+“Yeah,” he says.
+“Yeah, I know.
 Yeah.
 Yeah.
 I mean, you’re right.
 You are.
 Of course you are.”

-You drifted a third time, Hermann thinks at him.
+You drifted a third time, Hermann thinks.
 I know you did.
-After the breach was shut.
+After the Breach was shut.
 After.
-There would have been no hive-mind with which to interface, there would have been only the tissue fragment on the other side of that empty neural port, and who can say what they might want, what they might think, if they think at all, those dismembered brains in scattered vats?
+There would have been no hive mind with which to interface, there would have been only the tissue fragment on the other side of an empty neural port, and who can say what they might want, what they might think, if they think at all, those dismembered brains in scattered vats?

 But he can’t say any of those things.
 Not now.
 Not here.
 Not yet.
 He’s not sure what will happen if he does.